-It’s my thought that everyone needs to have a perfect holiday cocktail recipe in their arsenal.
-This is mine – The French 75.
-I love it because it’s festive, easy to make, and elegant.
+This French 75 cocktail recipe is festive, easy to make, and elegant.
 Plus – Bubbles!!!
-A sparkling cocktail always helps to make your party sparkle!
+A sparkling wine cocktail always helps to make your party sparkle!

 Gin combines with fresh lemon juice, the sweetness of simple syrup, and sparkling wine for a truly delicious, refreshing cocktail.
 Because the ingredients are simple, you can have this fancy cocktail made for you at just about any bar… But, why not make it at home?
 I promise that you don’t need to be a master mixologist to create this elegant drink.

 French 75 Ingredients

 - Simple Syrup

 I don’t know about you, but sometimes when I see “simple syrup” listed in the ingredients, I’ll bypass the recipe all together – Because making the syrup seems like such a hassle.
 But really, it’s not!